SchlossLab/Sovacool_OptiFit_mSphere_2022/AnalysisRoadmap.md

     - [x] Trim greengenes to V4 region of 16S rRNA gene
     - [x] Use OptiClust to cluster reference sequences
     - [x] Find representative sequence from each OTU
-* Test clustering of small soil dataset (soil_1000) against references
+* For each dataset (human, murine, marine, and soil) and region (V4, full length), with 10 replicates, perform & compare MCCs:
     - [x] De novo clustering on samples (OptiClust)
-    - [ ] Open reference clustering against full length references (w/ VSEARCH)
-    - [ ] Open reference clustering against V4 references (w/ VSEARCH)
-    - [ ] Closed reference clustering against full length reference (w/ VSEARCH)
-    - [ ] Closed reference clustering against V4 reference (w/ VSEARCH)
-    - [ ] Open reference clustering against full length references (w/ OptiFit)
-    - [ ] Open reference clustering against V4 references (w/ OptiFit)
-    - [ ] Closed reference clustering against full length reference (w/ OptiFit)
-    - [ ] Closed reference clustering against V4 reference (w/ OptiFit)
-* For each dataset (human, murine, marine, and soil), with 10 replicates, perform & compare MCCs:
-    - [ ] De novo clustering on  samples
     - [ ] Open reference clustering (OptiFit) against reference OTUs
     - [ ] Closed reference clustering (OptiFit) against reference OTUs
         - [ ] % of sequences that map to references